 Spot sharks, rays and other fishes as they cruise through our rocky reef.

-Two new female scalloped hammerheads have been added to our Open Sea exhibit.
+A third scalloped hammerhead shark has been added to our Open Sea exhibit.
 These beautiful sharks are between one and two years old.
 For the past year, they've been growing up at our off-site Animal Research and Care Center, but now are big enough to join the community of fishes on exhibit.